 Days of Steam b/w Legs Larry At The Television Centre is released as single in the US and New Zealand.

-He produces the Jennifer album of American singer Jennifer Warnes and guides her through her version of Empty Bottles.
+He produces the Jennifer album by American singer-songwriter Jennifer Warnes and guides her through her version of Empty Bottles.